 PrYi1=1, Yi2=0, Yi3=0|Xi1,Xi2,Xi3,j=13Yij=1=PrYi1=1|Xi1PrYi2=0|Xi2PrYi3=0|Xi3yij∈yi1+yi2+yi3=1PrYi1=yi1|Xi1PrYi2=yi2|Xi2PrYi3=yi3|Xi3=expXi1βj=13expXijβ

 where Yij and Xij indicate the phenotype and covariates including SNP of jth subject in the ith matched strata, respectively.
 For covariates, 10 PC scores were included to adjust the additional population substructure.
 CLR analyses were performed with the R package survival [21]{Team, 2016 #31;Therneau, 2017 #94} and genome-wide significance was assessed by P-value < 5×10-8.

-Genotype imputation and SKAT-O statistic

-We performed genome-wide imputation for all autosomes to enable discovery of associations for SNPs not directly genotyped.
-Imputation was conducted using the Sanger Imputation Service (https://imputation.sanger.ac.uk).
-We used Haplotype Reference Consortium release v1.1 for the reference panel and considered predominantly European ancestry [17].
-Pre-phasing was performed first with EAGLE2 v2.0.5 [25], and then the Positional Burrows–Wheeler Transform (PBWT) package [26] was used for imputation according to the imputation pipeline recommended by Sanger Imputation Service.
-Imputation accuracy was evaluated with the INFO metric [18].
-Imputed SNPs were filtered out if INFOs, MAFs or P-values for the HWE test were < 0.3, 0.05, or 1×10-5, respectively.
-We then applied CLR to 5,427,337 SNPs which met these QC standards.

 We applied the PICS software to all imputed and genotyped SNPs showing association with LAM to calculate the probability of each individual SNP being the causal SNP [22].

-We conducted gene-based analyses for association with LAM for those genes near the genome-wide significant SNPs using the SKAT-O statistic [23].
+We also conducted gene-based analyses for association with LAM for those genes near the genome-wide significant SNPs using the SKAT-O statistic [23].
 We included all genotyped SNPs in this analysis with no MAF cut-off for inclusion.
 Age, squared age, and 10 PC scores were included as covariates.

 Replication data

 Replication analysis was done on an independent set of 196 non-Hispanic white (NHW) female S-LAM subjects, seen at the NIH Clinical Center by one co-author (JM, Supplementary Table 1).
 Careful scrutiny was performed by a third independent party (‘honest broker’) to compare the names of subjects used in the primary analysis and patient candidates for the replication population to select those that were not analyzed in the primary analysis.
-Genotyping was performed by TaqMan SNP genotyping assays C_832391_10 and C_27296040_10 for SNPs rs2006950 and rs4544201, respectively (ThermoFisher Scientific).
+Genotyping was performed by TaqMan SNP genotyping assays C_832391_10 and C_27296040_10 for genome-wide significant SNPs among genotyped SNPs, rs2006950 and rs4544201, respectively (ThermoFisher Scientific).
 Nine randomly selected S-LAM subjects from the discovery study were also genotyped by this method to confirm genotyping accuracy in the replication analysis.
 Their discovery study genotypes matched the TaqMan analysis genotypes perfectly, and these 9 subjects were not included in the replication analyses.
 We used three independent datasets as controls for comparison in the replication study: 1) 409 NHW healthy females from COPDGene Consortium who were not used for discovery analyses; 2) 1,121 Hispanic white females in the Multi-Ethnic Study of Atherosclerosis (MESA) dataset obtained from dbGaP (phs000209.v13.p3) [24]; and 3) 225,731 white British females from UK Biobank dataset [25].
 For each control dataset, we used genotyped or imputed data for the genome-wide significant SNPs.

 Topologically associated domains (TADs) and chromatin interactions